-is an author and university lecturer at Merrill College and the Education Department at University of California, Santa Cruz.
-Higdon’s areas of concentration include podcasting, digital culture, news media history, and critical media literacy.
-Higdon is a founding member of the Critical Media Literacy Conference of the Americas.
-He is the author of The Anatomy of Fake News: A Critical News Literacy Education (University of California Press, 2020).
-His most recent publications include Let’s Agree to Disagree: A Critical Thinking Guide to Communication, Conflict Management, and Critical Media Literacy (Routledge, 2022) with Mickey Huff and The Podcaster's Dilemma: Decolonizing Podcasters in the Era of Surveillance Capitalism (Wiley, 2021) with Nicholas Baham III.
-Higdon is a National Judge for Project Censored.
-In addition, he has been a contributor to Truthout and Counter-Punch; and a source of expertise for The New York Times, San Francisco Chronicle, and numerous television news outlets.
+is a founding member of the Critical Media Literacy Conference of the Americas, Project Censored National Judge, author, and university lecturer at Merrill College and the Education Department at University of California, Santa Cruz.
+Higdon’s areas of concentration include podcasting, digital culture, news media history and propaganda, and critical media literacy.
+All of Higdon’s work is available at Substack.
+He is the author of The Anatomy of Fake News: A Critical News Literacy Education (2020); Let’s Agree to Disagree: A Critical Thinking Guide to Communication, Conflict Management, and Critical Media Literacy (2022); and The Media And Me: A Guide To Critical Media Literacy For Young People (2022).
+Higdon is a regular source of expertise for CBS, NBC, The New York Times, and The San Francisco Chronicle.